Plasticity and functional recovery of the brain after trauma

 • Axonal sprouting = the growth of new nerve endings which connect with other undamaged nerve cells to form new neuronal pathways

-• The brain's ability to rewire itself can sometimes have maladaptive behavioural consequences.
-Prolonged drug use has been shown to result in poorer cognitive functioning as well as an increased risk of dementia later in life.
+• One limitation of plasticity is that it may have negative behavioural consequences.
+The brain's adaption to prolonged drug use has been shown to result in poorer cognitive functioning as well as an increased risk of dementia later in life.
 Also, 60-80% of amputees have been known to develop phantom limb syndrome (the continued experience of sensations in the missing limb).
 Theses sensations are usually unpleasant, painful and thought to be due to cortical reorganisation in the somatosensory cortex that occurs as a result of limb loss.
+This suggests that the brain's ability to adapt to damage is not always beneficial.

-• Bezzola et al. demonstrated how 40 hours of golf training produced changes in the neural representation of movement in participants aged 40-60.
+• A strength is that brain plasticity may be a life-long ability.
+In general plasticity reduces with age.
+However, Bezzola et al. demonstrated how 40 hours of golf training produced changes in the neural representation of movement in participants aged 40-60.
 Using fMRI, the researchers observed reduced motor cortex activity in the novice golfers compared to a control group, suggesting more efficient neural representations after training.
 This shows that neural plasticity does continue throughout the lifespan.